If you think current zoning issues are controversial, just wait.

 2. A call for more affordable housing.
 Housing prices are currently skyrocketing and housing affordability has become an increasingly hot topic.
 The move to allow more AUDs is one way to provide cheaper rent for some people.
 Proponents of higher-density housing say that will also create more affordable homes and apartments.

 3. A call for more equitable access to housing for minorities.
 Racial issues revolving around equity have become a hot social topic in recent years, including equitable access to housing.
 Although it's now illegal to redline housing to keep minorities out of white neighborhoods, housing affordability often has the same effect.
-Zoning rules that demand larger, more expensive homes in a development make it difficult for working-class families to live in those neighborhoods.
+Zoning rules that demand larger, more expensive homes in a development make it difficult for working-class and minority families to live in those neighborhoods.

 But critics of the move to dilute local control over housing and to eliminate single-family developments have a lot of talking points, too:

 1. The move toward statewide zoning rules would eliminate local control and local citizen input.
-All communities are different and have different housing needs and dynamics; a one-size-fits-all zoning plan would greatly dilute the community's voice and ability to shape how it grows.
+All communities are different and have different housing needs and dynamics; a one-size-fits-all zoning plan would greatly undermine the community's voice and ability to shape how it grows.

 3. Likewise, eliminating racial disparities in housing is a worthy goal, but simply mandating a mix of housing densities within a development won't completely solve that problem.
-The problem isn't just about race; it's about income.
+The problem isn't just about race, it's about income.

 Still, Georgia's Republican legislature hasn't been hesitant about weakening local government authority on a wide variety of issues.
 We saw that last year during the Covid crisis when the state overruled local governments on Covid restrictions.